zyxnowell/sql-cheatsheet/README.md

 # sql-cheatsheet
-Personal cheat sheet for querying relational database
+Personal cheat sheet for querying relational database in SQL SERVER

 ## The Basics